labmrd/microscribe-ATInano-video-recorder/README.md

-# microscribe-ATInano-video-recorder  MAVrec
+# microscribe-ATInano-video-recorder"  "MAVrec"

-This project creates a processing.org sketch to  to record  and syncronize data from the following sources simultaneously:
+This project creates a processing.org sketch to record and syncronize data from the following sources simultaneously:
 * 0, 1 or 2 usb cameras or similar video sources; dumping to separate mp4 files (no audio)
-* a usb-serial source such as Teensy 3.6, 4.0, or 4.1 which extracts data from the devices below and dumps it to serial to the program
+* a usb-serial source such as Teensy 3.6, 4.0, or 4.1 which extracts data from the devices below and dumps it to serial which the sketch dumps to a _data.txt file.
 * MicroScribe M or MX 6DoF (Microscribe plugs directly into Teensy USB host port, extracts usb packets, does timing sync, and forwards them to serial.
-Note this is only raw encoder readings and the arm kinematic link DH parameters needed to map them to Cartesian pose
+Note this is only raw encoder readings and the arm kinematic link DH parameters needed to map them to Cartesian pose; not the Cartesian x,y,z,roll,pitch,yaw available from the microscribe windows utility (MUS).
 * ATI Nano17 or similar running on an ATI 9105-NETCANOEM board which forwards the extracted Fx, Fy,Fz, Tx, Ty, Tz forces as compensated by factory settings.